quaquel/EMAworkbench/docs/source/overview.rst

   exploratory modeling.
 * Samplers (:mod:`ema_workbench.em_framework.samplers`): the various sampling
   techniques that are readily available in the workbench.
-* Uncertainties (:mod:`ema_workbench.em_framework.uncertainties`): various
+* Uncertainties (:mod:`ema_workbench.em_framework.parameters`): various
-  types of uncertainty classes that can be used to specify the uncertainties in a model interface.
+  types of parameter classes that can be used to specify the uncertainties and/or levers on the model
+* Outcomes (mod:``ema_workbench.em_framework.outcomes): various types
+  of outcome classes
 * Evaluators (:mod:`ema_workbench.em_framework.evaluators`): various evaluators
   for running experiments in sequence or in parallel.